Europa Island: Climate

 Europa Island's climate is affected by the Agulhas Current with water temperatures usually above 30 C, southeast trade winds during the (austral) winter and occasional cyclones.
 The climate can be described as a semi-arid and tropical combination with wet summers and dry winters.

 History

 While the island has probably been sighted by navigators since at least the 16th century, it takes its name from the British ship Europa, which visited it in December 1774.
 Ruins and graves on Europa island attest to several attempts at settlement from the 1860s to the 1920s.
 For example, the French Rosiers family moved to the island in 1860, but subsequently abandoned it.
+The Scattered Islands in the Indian Ocean are partially claimed by the Comoros, Madagascar, and Mauritius.
+The Malagasy and Mauritian claims, however, are significantly later than their access to independence.
+However, the agreement reached in October 2024 on the restitution to Mauritius of the Chagos Islands by the United Kingdom, in the heart of the Indian Ocean, notably home to the American base of Diego Garcia, has relaunched the debate in Madagascar.